wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_canceling.md

         `------'          `------'            `------'

-Message flow during call cancelling when *Callee* supports this feature and mode is `killnowait`
+Message flow during call canceling when *Callee* supports this feature and mode is `killnowait`

 {align="left"}
         ,------.          ,------.          ,------.